matthieucabos/Matrix_lib-v2.0/README.md

  python setup.py build_ext --inplace

- The help documentation may be found using index.html You have to generate it using the command:
+ The help documentation may be found using index.html or with the associated download link You have to generate it using the command:

  make html

+ or download it at :  https://drive.google.com/file/d/1Qd9Dew-D46k1ZAu1qyLlGMLjzUaCiCcl/view?usp=sharing

-I've been working on an high-performance matrix code to rule many of standard calculation on the Anubis calculator (Graph transistion matrix, System resolution, etc) from Lenovo.
+I've been working on an high-performance matrix code to rule standard matrix computation on the Anubis calculator from Lenovo (Graph transistion matrix, System resolution, etc).

-The library is fully operationnal on CentOS Unix-based system
+The library is fully operationnal on CentOS Unix-based system, tested and approved for Windows, Linux, and MacOS

 Please to send failure reports